schmittjoh/JMSSerializerBundle/Resources/doc/configuration.rst

                     method="serializeDateTimeToJson" />
     </service>

+The possible tag attributes are the following:

+- *format*: The format that you want to handle; defaults to all formats.
+- *type*: The type name that you want to handle; defaults to all types.
+- *direction*: The direction (serialization, or deserialization); defaults to both.
+- *method*: The method to invoke on the ``my_handler`` service.
+- *instance*: The specific serializer instance name; defaults to all types when not specified., ``default`` if you want to apply it only to the main instance.

 .. tip ::

     The ``direction`` attribute is not required if you want to support both directions.
 Likewise can the ``method`` attribute be omitted, then a default using the scheme ``serializeTypeToFormat``, or ``deserializeTypeFromFormat`` will be used for serialization or deserialization respectively.
+- *instance*: The specific serializer instance name; defaults to all types when not specified., ``default`` if you want to apply it only to the main instance.

 Event Dispatcher
 ----------------
 You can use the tags ``jms_serializer.event_listener``, or ``jms_serializer.event_subscriber`` in order to register a listener.

-The semantics are mainly the same as registering a regular Symfony2 event listener except that you can specify some additional attributes:
+The semantics are mainly the same as registering a regular Symfony event listener except that you can specify some additional attributes:

 - *format*: The format that you want to listen to; defaults to all formats.
 - *class*: The type name that you want to listen to; defaults to all types.
 - *direction*: The direction (serialization, or deserialization); defaults to both.
+- *instance*: The specific serializer instance name; defaults to all types., ``default`` if you want to apply it only to the main instance.

 .. note ::

-    Events are not dispatched by Symfony2's event dispatcher as such you cannot register listeners with the ``kernel.event_listener`` tag, or the ``@DI\Observe`` annotation.
+    Events are not dispatched by Symfony's event dispatcher as such you cannot register listeners with the ``kernel.event_listener`` tag, or the ``@DI\Observe`` annotation.
 Please see above.

 Expression Language
 -------------------